Codecademy/docs/content/python/concepts/strings/terms/center/center.md

 ---
 Title: '.center()'
 Description: 'Returns a new string with added specified padding.
 It's default is whitespace.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'
 Tags:
   - 'Methods'
-Catalog Content:
+CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 The **`.center()`** string method returns a new string that has been amended with added padding.
 The default padding is whitespace, but any character may be used, including numbers or symbols.